 The main reasons why 12-word phrases are more commonly used than private keys to access a wallet are for convenience and security.

 It is secure because the phrase doesn’t have to be saved on your computer.
-You could just memorize the phrase and/or write it on a piece of paper (and put that piece of paper somewhere safe), so no one else could even have the chance of discovering the phrase.
+You could just memorize the phrase and/or hide it on a piece of paper, so no one else could even have the chance of discovering the phrase.

 Let’s create a wallet